Jump to main content

 Our global presence is unmatched among Norwegian law firms, with offices in Oslo, Bergen, London, Shanghai, Singapore, and a strategic alliance with Vieira Rezende, a leading firm in shipping and offshore law in Brazil.
 This allows us to provide comprehensive legal services to clients across the globe, particularly in the most active shipping and offshore clusters.

-Our London office is a team of skilled English lawyers who are able to provide seamless advice across many of our focus areas.
+Our London office is a team of highly experienced English lawyers who are able to provide seamless advice across all of our focus areas.

 With leading specialists in all relevant subject areas, we are committed to providing tailored teams across offices and departments to meet our clients' requirements in the most efficient and effective way possible.